dasaditi/cards/_posts/2020-04-15-gesture-detection.markdown

 3. Overlay order

-    h.
+    a.
 We draw optical flow for one feature at a time.
 Depending on the order we draw the features, the optical flow may turn out to be slightly different.
 For example, if a red feature crosses a green feature, and we happen to draw the red feature first and